 - behaved badly,

-- broken the rules,
+- broken the rules

 - not respected your rights,

-- treated you unfairly because of your mental health issues, or

-- not considered your mental health issues, even though you told staff about them.
+- treated you unfairly because of your mental health issues, or - not considered your mental health issues, even though you told staff about them.

 You can complain if you are not happy with the prison's services, such as cleaning facilities or healthcare.
 Some things that you might want to complain about are called 'reserved subjects'.
 The prison can't deal with these complaints.
-But they will pass your complaint on to someone who can.1
+But they will pass them to someone who can.
+You can find more information about reserved subjects in Section 2 of this factsheet.